 In recent years, tribal members moving back and forth from reservations did not have continuity of services and therefore lacked good health care.
 With this TANF home visiting initiative, uninterrupted resources can and will be provided as people move from one service area to another.
 Each reservation has issues that are specific to their region.
 Statistics have shown that certain health issues can be more prevalent in one region over another so it is important to allow for each reservation to identify their individual needs.
 Culturally appropriate activities will be most effective in their community and will be determined by the tribe.
 American Indian communities hire staff members from the community they serve, whenever possible, as they best understand the needs in that community.

 This initiative offers the opportunity to use paraprofessionals to provide services under the guidance of public health nursing.
-Most tribes employ health care representatives to serve the community members, however they can now partner with the Community Health Worker project and receive appropriate training to become certified.
+Most tribes employ health care representatives to serve the community members, however they can now partner with the Minnesota Community Health Worker Alliance and receive appropriate training to become certified.
 This is a project that will provide additional resources to all tribes.
 Each agency serves a different population of people and now, all potential clients are given information that otherwise might not have known about before the collaborative.

 The Office of Minority and Multicultural Health will be developing a training component for the tribes to ensure they receive the latest information on home visiting activities and other areas necessary for the success of this new initiative.
 Trainings will include all areas of concern on home visiting as identified by tribal staff and grant administrator.
 Currently, the trainings identified by tribal staff include infant and children mental health, obesity, special needs and developmental health, safety and assessment, nutrition, and prevention.
 Other trainings will be provided as needs are identified.
 An outside consultant will be hired to coordinate the training and the evaluation component of the TANF Home Visiting grant.